 The 4-star Inn by the Sea is very close to this beach and has kids' activities, an on-site spa and restaurant, and a pool.
 This dog-friendly hotel also has a private stretch of beachfront and offers family-sized suites with full kitchens and fireplaces.

 Address: 66 Bowery Beach Road, Cape Elizabeth, Maine

 Scarborough Beach is a family favorite with ample parking, known for its temperate waters during July and August.
 You can rent a variety of recreational items at the lifeguard station, including chairs and umbrellas, boogie boards, surfboards, stand up paddleboards, and sea kayaks.

-Lifeguards are on duty from June 10 through Labor Day, and swimmers should be aware that this beach can have a strong undertow current, so it is wise to stay in the lifeguard's range.
+Lifeguards are on duty from early June through Labor Day, and swimmers should be aware that this beach can have a strong undertow current, so it is wise to stay in the lifeguard's range.
 There is a small burger stand for refreshments and lunch, and showers and restrooms are available.